 All arriving passengers are required to accomplish a Customs Declaration from (BC Form 117) given on board the carrying aircraft.
 If traveling as one family, one declaration is sufficient.

 Arriving passengers are required to declare all articles purchased or acquired abroad, indicating the quantity and its total acquisition price.
 If unsure of what to declare, please consult any Customs Officer on duty.

-WARNING: DEATH TO DRUG TRAFFICKERS UNDER PHILIPPINE LAW (R.A.
-7659)
+WARNING: DEATH TO DRUG TRAFFICKERS UNDER PHILIPPINE LAW

 For more information, please contact:

 The Commissioner of Customs,South Harbor, Port Area, Manila 1018 Philippines, (632) 527-4573 – Fax (632) 527-9453